Amanda Aldridge British musician Ira Aldridge daughter

 Amanda Aldridge - Singer Composer

-Amanda Aldridge was born on the 10th March 1866 in London.
+Amanda Aldridge was born in 1866 in London.
 She was a British opera singer, voice teacher, and composer.
-Her father was the celebrated Shakesperean actor Ira Aldridge, her mother was opera singer Amanda Brandt.
-Amanda sang from an early age, when she was just 15 years of age she performed one of her first concerts at Crystal Palace.
+Her father was the celebrated Shakesperean actor Ira Aldridge, and her mother was opera singer Amanda Brandt.
+She began singing at an early age and when she was just 15 years old performed her first concert at Crystal Palace.

 In 1883 Amanda was awarded a scholarship to attend the prestigious Royal College of Music in London, where she studied voice before going on to become a popular concert singer.
-Between the late 1880s to the early 1900s, she had multiple concert appearances mostly with her sister Luranah who was also an opera singer.
+Between the late 1880s to the early 1900s, she made a number of concert appearances, mostly with her sister Luranah who was also an opera singer..

 However all the fame and success fell away when she was struck by severe laryngitis.
-It permanently damaged her throat and ruined her singing career, however the set-back didn’t stop her from continuing her passion for music.
+The condition permanently damaged her throat and ruined her singing career, however the set-back didn’t stop Amanda from continuing her passion for music.

 After her singing career came to an end Amanda turned her hand to teaching and composing music.
-She published her music under the name Montague Ring, as it was easier to publish works with a male name in the male-dominated music industry.
-Amanda went on to publish about 30 songs and instrumental music.
+She published her music under the name Montague Ring, as it was easier to publish works with a male sounding name in what was then a male-dominated music industry.
+She went on to publish about 30 songs and instrumental music.

 She continued her career as a vocal coach, tutoring popular singers and actors of that time.
 Some of her high-profile vocal clients were Paul Robeson, Roland Hayes, Marian Anderson, and Lawrence Benjamin Brown.
 She kept active well into her eighties.